Shailendra Yadav Lalai: Political career

 After entering in active politics from social service in the decade of 80s, Lalai emerged in Uttar Pradesh political canvas in the year 1985 when he was appointed member of the state executive of Lokdal's youth wing, 'Yuva Lokdal'.
 In 1988, opposition parties like Lokdal, Jan Morcha and others joined hands together under the leadership of Babu Vishwanath Pratap Singh to form Janata Dal and in 1991 Shailendra Yadav Lalai was appointed the General Secretary of Yuva Janata Dal, Uttar Pradesh with a responsibility to bring the youth closer to the party.

-Lalai Yadav soon established himself as the young, energetic and passionate leader of Janata Party.
-To no one's surprise, Janata Party fielded him as their candidate from the Khutahan assembly constituency of Jaunpur district in 1993 general assembly elections.
-He lost that election despite giving a good competition to his opponent.
+Lalai Yadav soon established himself as the young leader of Janata Party.
+Janata Party fielded him as their candidate from the Khutahan assembly constituency of Jaunpur district in 1993 general assembly elections, in which he lost.
 It was the time when Mayawati was rising on the political landscape of Uttar Pradesh as a brand new voice of backwards and dalits.
-Lalai was fascinated by her ideology and thus switched to BSP.
-In general assembly elections held in 2002, Mayawati fielded him from the same Khutahan assembly constituency where he lost the battle in 1993 but he won the election this time by defeating the sitting MLA, Umakant Yadav.
-Since then he has been elected to the Legislative Assembly of Uttar Pradesh from the same seat consecutively for the fourth time.
+Lalai switched to BSP.
+In the general assembly elections held in 2002, Mayawati fielded him from the same Khutahan assembly constituency where he lost the battle in 1993 but he won the election this time by defeating the sitting MLA, Umakant Yadav.
+Since then he has been elected to the Legislative Assembly of Uttar Pradesh to the same seat for the fourth time.

 It is believed that in 2003, Shailendra Yadav 'Lalai' played a crucial role in dethroning Mayawati from power and paving the way for Samajwadi Party to form the government in the state.
 This episode left a strong impression of his leadership abilities and growing stature in politics on Mulayam Singh Yadav, the then Chief Minister of Uttar Pradesh and he rewarded him by giving him the position of a minister of state in his cabinet.
 He was allotted the department of Public Welfare and Housing in Mulayam Singh Yadav cabinet.

 Shailendra Yadav 'Lalai' served again as a Minister of state for Energy and Planning in Akhilesh Yadav government in Uttar Pradesh between 2015- 2017.
 In latest Uttar Pradesh Assembly election held in 2017, he was Samajwadi Party candidate and defeated his close contestant Rana Ajit Pratap Singh of Suheldev Bharatiya Samaj Party by a margin of more than nine thousand votes.

 He is known for the works he has done during his tenure as a Minister of state for Energy and Planning that includes implementing a new power supply schedule to ensure 24x7 power supply for all cities of Uttar Pradesh, India.